 Cooperation with suppliers

 The Code of Ethics helps us in setting standards for our daily work, not only for our own employees, but also in the working relationships with our suppliers.
 Through transparent purchasing processes, we promote open and honest dialogue as a measure against corruption.
 In return, we expect all our suppliers and their subcontractors to adhere to the relevant regulation and to follow the Metro Service Code of Ethics.

 Since 2017, our suppliers have had to report in a structured manner on their overall workplace conditions, including contracts and collective bargaining agreements, working conditions, hours and facilities, as well as their use of apprentices.
 In addition, we have contractec with an external agency to conduct annual audits of selected suppliers to ensure they comply with the demands for good working conditions for employees and possible sub-suppliers.

 The society around us is diverse, and we want Metro Service to reflect this.
 We do this by focusing on equal opportunity regardless of gender, religion, ethnicity, age, etc. We put much energy into ensuring a working environment where everyone is thriving, and when recruiting, we encourage candidates with all types of backgrounds to apply for the jobs.

 In the Metro, we meet passengers from all layers of society.
 To better understand and respect the differences among people, we work with several organisations for homeless and socially vulnerable people in the local area.
 For example, we have:

 • donated beds, Christmas presents and experiences to Kofoeds Skole.
 In addition, we have helped collecting used bicycles for the homeless.

-• donated chairs for the common room at Aktivitetscenteret Sundholm.
+• donated chairs for the common room and fitness equipment for Aktivitetscenteret Sundholm.

 • donated winter and summer clothes to Gadens Stemmer - homeless people working as tour guides - so they can do their guided urban tours all year around.